 We now turn to investment and recruitment.
 These two indices have been consistently at the more confident end of the scale since the BCI began.
-In the past few months however, both have weakened, especially recruitment.
-This month, both have clearly rebounded, the investment index to 55.7 from 54.1 (Figure 10), and the recruitment index to 57.9 from 52.0 last month (Figure 11).
+In recent months however, both weakened, especially recruitment, before beginning to rebound.
+The investment index moved up to 60.1 from 55.7 (Figure 10), and the recruitment index rose to 58.5 in July from 57.9 in June (Figure 11).

 Finally, we include an index recording our sample's relative strength in the marketplace.
-Figure 12 shows surveyed companies' self-reported level of competitiveness over time.
-As our sample mostly comprises of CKGSB alumni firms, we can be assured that their competitiveness is higher than average (50 points) for their respective industries.
-This means that Chinese industry as a whole will be experiencing tougher conditions than our sample.
+Figure 12 shows surveyed companies' self-reported competitiveness compared with peers.
+As our sample mostly comprises of excellent private firms headed by CKGSB alumni, their competitiveness is higher than average (50 points) in their respective industries.
+It should be noted that Chinese industry as a whole will be having a harder time than our sample.
 Figure 12 Industry Competitiveness